Why you’ll love this family favorite recipe!

 • Garlic.
 Finely minced fresh garlic is recommended, but garlic powder can be used.
 It will, however, impact the flavor.

 • Broth.
-Vegetable broth keeps this soup vegetarian.
+Vegetable broth keeps this dish vegetarian.
 You could use chicken broth if needed, but steer clear of beef broth because the flavor could overpower.

 • Canned tomatoes.
-Fire roasted tomatoes are one of the secret ingredients of this soup.
+Fire roasted tomatoes are one of the secret ingredients.
 While you can opt for regular canned tomatoes, the results won’t quite be the same.

 • Tomato paste.
 This reduced tomato sauce adds a punch to the base of the soup, so don’t skip it.